The University of South Dakota

 Dr. Koodali was born in Kerala,India and obtained his M.Sc. and Ph.D. from Indian Institute of Technology (I.I.T.)
 Madras.
 His admission to the Ph.D. program was based on two nationally competitive examinations: i.)
 Joint CSIR-UGC Eligibility Test for Junior Research Fellowship and Lectureship in which he was placed among the top eleven candidates in the nation (India) in the subject of Chemistry, and ii.)
 Graduate Aptitude Test in Engineering (GATE), in which he scored 99.25 percentile in Chemistry which placed him in the top ten in the nation.
 His Ph.D. studies involved research related to the development of photocatalysts for the photocatalytic reduction of nitrate, and nitrite ions.

-Dr. Koodali received the USD President’s Research Award for Excellence in the Early/Mid-Career Category in 2010 and was a finalist for the Belbas-Larson Award for Excellence in Teaching in 2010.
+Dr. Koodali received the USD President’s Research Award for Excellence in the Early/Mid-Career Category in 2010 and was a finalist for the Belbas-Larson Award for Excellence in Teaching in 2010 and 2014.
 In addition, Dr. Koodali received the 2013 Cutler Award in the Natural Science and Math category for excellence in teaching and research for the period, 2010-2013 from the College of Arts and Sciences, USD.
 Dr. Koodali is also a recipient of the USD President's Research Award for Excellence in the Established Faculty Category in 2013.

 His current research work relates to the application of nanomaterials for environmental remediation and clean energy.
 His areas of research encompass synthesis and characterization of nanomaterials and their applications towards photochemical storage and conversion of solar energy.
 Dr. Koodali is also part of an interdisciplinary team interested in impacts of land use to the Missouri River floodplain.